monsoonmaelstrom/book2/book2.md

 “That sounds…”

 “Yeah, I know exactly how it sounds.
 It sounds like I’m justifying what she did.
 I’m not.
 I still think she’s a monster.
-I’m just saying that there may have been value in it.”
+I’m merely saying that there may have been value in it.”

 Sometimes there’s value in being a monster.
 It’s a simple fact.